Thirsty elephants rampage through north Cameroon city

 "When there is no water in one place, they migrate to others where they can find water and other resources," said Aboubakar Adamou, a local development officer for the African Wildlife Foundation.

-(Reporting by Amindeh Blaise Atabong in Yaounde; Additional reporting by Desire Danga in Kalfou; Editing by Sofia Christensen and Sharon Singleton)
+(Reporting by Amindeh Blaise Atabong in Yaounde; Additional reporting by Desire Danga in Kalfou and Joel Honore Kouam in Dakar; Editing by Sofia Christensen, Anait Miridzhanian and Sharon Singleton)

 ((AmindehBlaise.Atabong@thomsonreuters.com; +237674875987;))